stonepros/stone/doc/radosgw/admin.rst

 Usage
 =====

-The Ceph Object Gateway logs usage for each user.
+The Stone Object Gateway logs usage for each user.
 You can track user usage within date ranges too.

 - Add ``rgw enable usage log = true`` in [client.rgw] section of ceph.conf and restart the radosgw service.